Pseudodifferential Weyl calculus on vector bundles: Introduction

 Several such approaches have been explored in the literature.
-Early work concentrated on the Kohn–Nirenberg quantization for scalar-valued operators, notably by Bokobza-Haggiag \cite{Bokobza1,Bokobza2}, Widom \cite{Widow1,Widow2}, and Drager \cite{Drager}.
+Early work concentrated on the Kohn-Nirenberg quantization for scalar-valued operators, notably by Bokobza-Haggiag \cite{Bokobza1,Bokobza2}, Widom \cite{Widow1,Widow2}, and Drager \cite{Drager}.
 More recent developments have extended these ideas to vector bundle-valued settings, as explored by Pflaum \cite{PflaumNormal} and Sharafutdinov \cite{MR2191866,MR2186590}.
 A distinct line of investigation, encompassing both the scalar and vector bundle cases, as well as the broader family of $\tau$-quantizations, has been pursued by Levy \cite{Levy}.
 Rather than relying on connections, Levy regards the exponential map as a central object.
 More precisely, he considers a restricted class of manifolds, namely those admitting a \textit{(global) linearization}, a concept originally defined in \cite{Bokobza1}.
 These are non-compact manifolds endowed with a smooth map $\mathrm{exp} \colon TM \to M$ that mimics the exponential map of pseudo-Riemannian geometry.
-Examples of such manifolds are geodesically complete pseudo-Riemannian manifolds, which are \textit{globally geodesically convex}, meaning that every pair of points is connected by exactly one maximal geodesic.
+Examples of such manifolds are geodesically complete pseudo-Riemannian manifolds, which are \textit{globally geodesically convex}, meaning that every pair of points is connected by a unique geodesic segment.
+An invariant $\tau$-quantization on closed Riemannian manifolds for operators acting on $1$-forms has been developed in \cite{CapoferriCurl}.
 Further advancements in Weyl and $\tau$-quantizations within the scalar framework have been contributed by Underhill \cite{Underhill}, Unterberger \cite{Unterberger}, Liu-Qian \cite{LiuQian}, Pflaum \cite{PflaumWeyl}, Safarov \cite{Safarov0,Safarov,SafarovBook}, Fulling \cite{fulling} (see also the earlier works~\cite{Fulling0,Kennedy}), and, more recently, by Dereziński-Latosiński-Siemssen \cite{dls_weyl}.
-One of the main characteristics of the latter two approaches is the inclusion of some power of the \textit{Vleck-Morette determinant} in the quantization, which has been argued to be preferable from a geometric perspective.
+One of the main characteristics of the latter two approaches is the inclusion of some power of the \textit{Van Vleck-Morette determinant} in the quantization, which has been argued to be preferable from a geometric perspective.
 The aim of this paper is to extend the work of Fulling and Dereziński-Latosiński-Siemssen to the setting of vector bundles.
-In particular, this generalization enables the treatment of a wide range of physically significant operators, including the Maxwell and linearized Yang-Mills operators, the Dirac operator and the linearized Einstein operator, which makes it of direct interest for physical applications.
+In particular, this generalization enables the treatment of a wide range of physically significant operators, including the Maxwell and linearized Yang-Mills operators, the Dirac operator, and the linearized Einstein operator, which makes it of direct interest for physical applications.